 - Pour pecan/egg mixture into crust

-- Place pie plate directly on middle rack; bake for 50 - 70 minutes @350ºF; allow to cool for 2 hours (you may want to place the pie plate on a baking sheet to catch any spills)
+- Place pie plate directly on middle rack; bake for 50 – 70 minutes @350ºF; allow to cool for 2 hours (you may want to place a baking sheet on the lower oven rack to catch any spills)

-- Test middle of pie with a knife for doneness; knife or fork may have a little pie filling on it, but not much; if not done, cook another 10 minutes, then re-check center for doneness.
+- Test middle with a knife for doneness; knife or fork may have a little filling on it, but not much; if not done, cook another 10 minutes, then re-check center for doneness.
 Internal temperature should be 200ºF.

-- For best results, allow pie to cool for two hours before slicing
+- For best results, allow to cool for two hours before slicing

 No, I'm sorry Debi.
 I cannot ship Pecan Pies because I eat them after they're done...all by myself:)